 As disappointing as the loss was, though, it was hard to feel anything except for pride in the Aggies' efforts.
 With what seemed like half the team missing, they had done the unthinkable in representing the Mountain Division in the conference title game, and they had put the fear of God in a practically untouchable Fresno State team.
 They had overcome obstacles that would have doomed almost anyone else, and they had done it with a passion and unity that couldn't help but be applauded and admired by fan and foe alike.

-Bowl season arrived, and the Aggies found out they would be facing their second elite QB opponent in as many games in the Poinsettia Bowl.
-Heisman finalist Jordan Lynch had had a monster season, bordering on the obscene in the numbers he had produced over the season.
+Bowl season arrived, and the Aggies found out they would be facing their second elite QB opponent in as many games when they played Northern Illinois in the Poinsettia Bowl.
+Heisman finalist Jordan Lynch had had a monster season, bordering on the obscene in the numbers he had produced over the course of the year.
 And then, as with so many others before him, he met Kyler Fackrell, Jake Doughty, Connor Williams, the Vigil Brothers (and yes, that should be capitalized), and the rest of the Aggie wrecking crew.
 USU crashed NIU's party, beating the Huskies in every facet of the game en route to their third ever victory against a ranked opponent.
 The 21-14 win was the exclamation point on an unforgettable season.